Volunteers in Action (ViA) is a community program that brings together caring volunteers with neighbors in need of a helping hand.

 Volunteers in Action's mission statement is simple:

 Although simple, the meaning is quite profound.
-It invokes a sense of responsibility to include all members of the community to each member in the community.
+It invokes a sense of responsibility to include all members of the community to each member of the community.

 Volunteers in Action coordinates all the volunteer activity at Mt Ascutney Hospital and Health Center, the community Meals on Wheels program in seven surrounding communities and hosts three Community Meals each month in Hartland, Windsor, and Ascutney.
 We create healthy group situations for our neighbors and honor our volunteers with constant connections and a yearly ‘Grateful Gathering’ in the fall.
 It is our goal to meet the needs of all our neighbors through vigilance to the ever-changing needs at Mt Ascutney Hospital and Health Center and the community at large.